-Sleeping can be difficult for patients after a hourglass mommy makeover.
+Sleeping can be difficult for patients after an hourglass mommy makeover.
 If you’ve had a breast augmentation, especially, you’ll need to sleep on your back with your upper body slightly elevated.
-This can be a challenge for patients who are used to side sleeping or sleeping on their stomachs.
+This can be a challenge for patients who are used to sleeping or sleeping on their stomachs.

 Fortunately, your surgeons will give you plenty of advice on how to sleep in a comfortable, neutral position.
 Your goal should be to get quality sleep without compromising your surgical results.
 Sleeping according to your surgeon’s instructions can help speed up your recovery by quickening the dissipation of swelling and helping your body heal evenly.